rollerworks/search/doc/searches.rst

 .. tip::

-    We can also use the FieldSetBuilder to import the fields from models using the :doc:`metadata` component.
+    You can also use the FieldSetBuilder to import the fields from models using the :doc:`metadata` component.

 Performing a manual search
 --------------------------

-In most cases you'd ask the system to process an input and pass it to a list of formatters before applying it on the storage layer.
+In most cases you'd ask the system to process an input and pass it to a list of condition optimizers before applying it on the storage layer.
 But its not uncommon to create a SearchCondition manually.

 The ``SearchConditionBuilder`` is just for this, if you already know how an XML document is build then this should be pretty straightforward.

 Each time you call ``group()`` it will create a new ``SearchConditionBuilder`` with a new depth.
-When you can end() it will return to the parent builder.
+When you call ``end()`` it will return to the parent builder.

-Calling field() will give us a new ``ValuesBagBuilder`` which allows us adding new values and calling `end()` to get back to the ConditionBuilder.
+Calling ``field()`` will give you a new ``ValuesBagBuilder`` which allows adding new values, and then calling ``end()`` to get back to the ConditionBuilder.

 .. note::